danielyrigney/USDA-Data-Pipeline/README.md

         - nutrient.csv - links #nutrient_id with the name of the nutrient and the unit of measure (#unit_name)
 4) Transform the data in the data warehouse: prepare it for the dashboard
     - 4 points: Tranformations are defined with dbt, Spark or similar technologies
-5) Create dashboard
-    - 4 points: A dashboard with 2 tiles
-6) Solid readme
-    - 4 points: Instructions are clear, it's easy to run the code, and the code works
-7) Bonus: tests, use make, add CI/CD pipeline